 Kintpuash and other Modoc left the Klamath Reservation, demanding their own reservation on the Lost River.
 However, Modoc presence unnerved the white emigrants, who insisted that the Native Americans again be removed.
 Oregon Indian Superintendent, Alfred Meacham, convinced Captain Jack to move back to the reservation at the end of 1869.
 However, upon their arrival, the Modoc were harassed by the Klamath, and in April 1870, Kintpuash and 371 Modoc moved south once again to their Lost River home.

-The Modoc War began on November 28, 1872 when Bureau of Indian Affairs, Major John Green sent troops from Fort Klamath to move the Modoc, “by force if necessary,” back to the reservation.
+The Modoc War began on November 28, 1872, when the Bureau of Indian Affairs, Major John Green sent troops from Fort Klamath to move the Modoc, “by force if necessary,” back to the reservation.
 However, when they arrived the next day, many more Modoc were encountered than the Army had expected and fighting soon broke out.
 Composed of three groups loosely following the leadership of Kintpuash, the Modoc fled when the troops burned their village.

 One group, under the leadership of a warrior called Hooker Jim, proceeded east around Tule Lake, killing 14 male settlers in retaliation for the attack by the troops.
 Captain Jack and the rest of the Modoc from the Lost River headed across Tule Lake by boat and entered the Lava Beds.